 Tableau is an analytics platform that lets users create interactive visualizations and dashboards to help them analyze large amounts of data quickly and easily.
-It’s already used by tens of thousands of companies across banking, retail, healthcare, and more.
+It’s already used by thousands of companies across banking, retail, healthcare, and more.

 Tableau offers two main levels of certification: Certified Professional (CP) and Certified Data Visualization Specialist (CDVS).
 To become certified with Tableau, candidates must pass an online exam consisting of 60 questions based on skills such as data management, charting techniques, and visualization methods.
 Candidates must also complete an optional practical assessment before receiving their official certification badge.

 This certification training course is designed for those who want to learn how to use Tableau Software to analyze business data.
-The course covers both basic and advanced concepts, such as creating charts and graphs, building dashboards, and analyzing data using statistical tools.
+The course covers basic and advanced concepts, such as creating charts and graphs, building dashboards, and analyzing data using statistical tools.